 Oracle 12cR2 Database In-Memory: Adventures with SwingBench TPC-DS

-For the past year, I’ve been working closely with Dominic Giles, the original author of Swingbench, to bring to fruition a new version of that venerable benchmark generator tool that now includes the ability to generate a simulated TPC-DS workload.
-We’ll harvest the fruits of our labor during this session as I demonstrate several aspects of Oracle Database 12cR2’s newest Database In-Memory features, including In-Memory Expressions, ILM ADO Policies for In-Memory Objects, and improvements to In-Memory Joins.
-This session offers a great way to dive into the deep end of the 12cR2 pool, so be sure to mark this one on your calendar.
+For the past two years I’ve been working closely with Dominic Giles, the original author of SwingBench, to bring to fruition a new version of that venerable benchmark generator tool that now includes the ability to generate a simulated TPC-DS workload.
+We’ll harvest the fruits of our labor during this session as I demonstrate several aspects of Oracle Database 12cR2’s newest Database In-Memory features, including In-Memory Expressions, ILM ADO Policies for In-Memory Objects, and improvements to In-Memory Joins and In-Memory Filtering.
+This session offers a great way to dive into the deep end of the 12cR2 DBIM pool, so be sure not to miss it!

 Exciting news!
 My colleagues at Viscosity NA have just announced our next Oracle Database Master Class!
 I’ll be joining my fellow ACE Directors Rich Niemiec and Charles Kim from Viscosity NA for this event in Las Colinas, TX near Dallas on Wednesday, January 17, 2018.

 Viscosity NA and ViON Corporation are the prime sponsors for this all-day event, which will feature two different learning tracks for Oracle 12cR2: a deep dive into Oracle 12cR2 Multitenant features hosted by Charles and myself, and a second track devoted to discussing and demonstrating the latest features of Database In-Memory, the upcoming release of Oracle 18c, and the Autonomous Database, hosted by two special guest speakers from Oracle: Andy Rivenes, the Product Manager for all things Database In-Memory; and George Trujillo, Oracle’s Director of Global Enablement.